-In this section, the candidate will demonstrate their training philosophies with their own show jump horse/pony.
+In this section, the candidate will demonstrate their training philosophies with a ridden demonstration on their own horse.
 This is the opportunity for the candidate to show excellence in their training.
 The horse presented should be able to perform at the highest level of its training.